Track D · MIA

 - Map moisture using a moisture meter, hygrometer, and infrared camera to find hidden problems

-- Identify the conditions conducive to mold growth, including water intrusion and high humidity
+- Identify the conditions that lead to mold growth, including water leaks and high humidity

 - Collect air and surface samples using correct methods and equipment